euc-field-guides/euc-field-guides.github.io/_posts/2024-02-08-ARC-SERVICE_ACCOUNT.md

 Note that a custom field could be used for the lookup from Premises to Account is Property Owner Account is being used already.
 In general it is more likely that Account Contact Relationship or Account Relationship would be used to cover scenarios where Property Owner Account would be used.

 Later posts will add objects to other records (e.g. Billing Account payment methods), add actions to objects (e.g. meter read from service point) and Flex Cards...
 To view Actionable Relationship Center posts filter by sub category 'ARC'.

+Here is a [repo](https://github.com/euc-field-guides/euc-field-guide-arc-service-account) containing all the config created in this post.